joe-antognini/joe-antognini.github.io/_drafts/typeia-progenitors.md

 (and hence less dense) white dwarfs it would be difficult to explain the abundance of magnesium observed in the Sun and other Sun-like stars.

-There are, however, three principal difficulties with the single degenerate model.
+There are, however, several difficulties with the single degenerate model.
 Two of these difficulties are related to the observational fact that no hydrogen is observed in the spectrum.
 The first is that it turns out to be very difficult for the white dwarf to accrete matter from its companion in a way consistent with observations.
 If the white dwarf accretes matter too quickly, it builds up a large hydrogen or helium atmosphere which engulfs its own Roche lobe, leading to common envelope evolution.
 But if the white dwarf accretes matter too slowly, it builds up a thin, cold degenerate hydrogen atmosphere.
 Once the atmosphere gets heavy enough, it can rapidly ignite hydrogen burning.
 This then causes a small explosion in the hydrogen atmosphere of the white dwarf which blows away the rest of the accreted material, leading to no net mass gain.
 There seems to be only a small range of mass transfer rates (only a factor of a few wide) within which it is possbile for the white dwarf to steadily gain mass.
 To achieve these mass transfer rates is certainly possible in some systems, but seems to require fine tuning in general.

 The second difficulty with the single degenerate model is simply the lack of hydrogen observed in the spectrum.
 The white dwarf is accreting hydrogen,